-A few years ago I was running bee hives on my farm.
+A few years ago I ran bee hives on my farm.

 A couple of the hives failed during a dry summer, and it was a year or so before I retrieved the empty hives.